 You ready?
-Here we go: The rich man represents God, and the manager who just got fired is us.
-The money we're managing represents all the resources God has entrusted under our care-our life, our breath, our possessions, everything.
+Here we go: The Rich Boss represents God and the manager who just got fired is us.
+The money we're managing represents all the resources God has entrusted under our care--our life, our breath, our possessions, everything.

-The firing notice the manager receives represents our knowledge of our coming death.
-We've all been given that notice: We don't know exactly how long you got-it could be two weeks, 20 years, or 70 years, but we're all going to die, and when we do, we lose access to the Master's money-our life, our breath, our resources, everything.
-All of it goes away.
-We came into the world with nothing; we leave with nothing.
+The firing notice the manager receives represents our awareness of our coming death.
+We don't know exactly how long you got--it could be 2 weeks, 20 years or 70 years, but we all know we're going to die, and when we do, we're gonna lose access to the Master's money--our life, our breath, our resources, everything--all of it goes away.
+We came into this world with nothing and we leave with nothing.

-And if you're smart, Jesus says, like this fired money manager, you'll use your money now to prepare for your coming future.
-You can't take any of your money with you into the future, but you can use that money NOW in ways that will prepare you for that future.
+And that means if you're smart, Jesus says, you'll use your money now (like this fired \$\$ manager did) to prepare for your coming future.
+You can't take any of your money with you into the future, you see, but you can use that money NOW in ways that will prepare you for that future.

-Jesus then concludes the parable with this: 10 Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much ...
-11 So if you have not been trustworthy in handling worldly wealth, who will trust you with true riches?
-(What's more, Jesus says, somehow, our faithfulness with the resources God has given us in this life determines our responsibility level in the next life.)
+Jesus then concludes the parable with this: "Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much...
+So if you have not been trustworthy in handling worldly wealth, who will trust you with true riches?
+(Somehow, our faithfulness with the resources God has given us in this life determines our responsibility level and your enjoyment level in the next.)

-I chose to open our "Lasting Legacy" series with this parable because of the two clear things it teaches: FIRST, that all we have ultimately belongs to God, and SECOND, that the wisest thing we can do with our resources is leverage them for eternity.
+I chose to open our 'Lasting Legacy' series with this parable because of 2 clear things it teaches uw: FIRST, all we have ultimately belongs to God; and SECOND, the wisest thing we can do with our resources is leverage them for eternity.

 OK, 1.
 It all belongs to God.
-The whole premise of this parable is the manager is handling SOMEBODY ELSE'S money, money he ultimately will have to give back one day.
+The whole premise of this parable is the manager is handling SOMEBODY ELSE'S money, money he ultimately has to return one day.

-The first element in a proper attitude toward our possessions begins with the realization that it's not really ours.
+The first element in a proper attitude toward your possessions is the realization that it's not really yours.
 And I know some of us, because we're Americans, bristle at that.